-Clause No. Proposed OS Production Agreement CFMMEU Proposed Agreement Status of Bargaining Parties 10 Employees acknowledge that, from time to time, in accordance with their applicable roster, they may be requested to work on a public holiday.
+- Employees acknowledge that, from time to time, in accordance with their applicable roster, they may be requested to work on a public holiday.
 Employees acknowledge that this is reasonable based on the Company's operational requirements.
 The Annual Salary includes compensation in recognition of the need for Employees to work on public holidays.
-No separate payment will be made where a public holiday falls during a rostered day off. a) New Years Day b) Labour Day c) Australia Day d) Queen's Birthday e) Good Friday f) Easter Monday g) Christmas Eve from 6pm h) Christmas Day i) Anzac Day j) Boxing Day k) Easter Saturday (for employees rostered to work ordinary hours on that day) l) Easter Sunday m) any additional day observed by the local community and gazetted at the place of work as a holiday n) any additional day observed by the local community and gazetted at the place of work as a holiday n) any day gazetted in addition or in lieu of one of these holidays by State or Federal government 13.2.
-Public holidays shall be a period of 24 hours and unless otherwise agreed, and shall commence from the start of night shift on the day preceding the holiday.
-13.3 Given the nature of the company's business and its operational and rostering requirements, employees acknowledge that the company may request that they work on public holidays, but only if the request is reasonable in accordance with the NES.
-This shall apply on all public holidays except for Christmas and Boxing Day (25 and 26 December), which shall be non-working days.
-13.4.
-The Company may call for volunteers to work on Christmas and Boxing Day (25 December and 26 December) and, while they are designated non-working days, an employee may, at their complete discretion, volunteer to work these days.
-13.5 Where Employees (who would have been rostered on) decide not to volunteer as outlined in clauses 13.3 and 13.4, and that employee is a FIFO Employee, the Company will arrange return flights for that Employee (Employee's usual flight route) at no cost to the Employee.
-13.6.
-An employee who works on a public holiday is to be paid double time for work performed during ordinary hours, in addition to the payment prescribed. commitments to our customers, we need rostered shifts to continue over Christmas and Boxing Day.
-For these reasons, OS does not agree to the proposal.
-CFMMEU provided revised proposal on 13/10: CFMEU proposed clause 18.5 - The Union is seeking for the same arrangements for employees of BMA at Daunia and Caval Ridge to be made available to OS employees (travel organised to go home for Xmas and Boxing Day - FIFO employees - mid swing).
-CFMMEU to provide proposed wording for OS to consider Unions want overtime rates specified in the agreement OS response: OS pays market competitive salaries, which our proposed Agreement guarantees are in excess of relevant Awards, which already financially compensate for where employees are required to work public holidays including Christmas and Boxing Day.
-Annual I eave 11.1 Annual leave entitlements will be provided for in accordance with the NE S 11.2 Employees (other than Casual Employees) are entitled to annual leave for each year of service is a cumulative total of 5 weeks. in addition to the amount provided for in the NES, such that the employee's total en titlement to annual leave pursuant to the NES and this Agreement 11.3 (b) works a roster which requires ordinary shifts on public holidays ter cycle, may be rostered to work shifts on any of the seven days of the week); or and not less than 272 ordinary hours per year on Sundays, additional week of annual leave in addition to clause 11.2, being a cumulative total of 6 weeks.
+No separate payment will be made where a public holiday falls during a rostered day off. - 13.1.
+The following days shall be recognised as public holidays: - a) New Years Day - b) Labour Day - c) Australia Day - d) Queen's Birthday - e) Good Friday - f) Easter Monday - g) Christmas Eve from 6pm - h) Christmas Day - i) Anzac Day - i) Boxing Day - k) Easter Saturday (for employees rostered to work ordinary hours on that day) - I) Easter Sunday - m) any additional day observed by the local community and gazetted at the place of work as a holiday - n) any day gazetted in addition or in lieu of one of these holidays by State or Federal government - 13.2.
+Public holidays shall be a period of 24 hours and unless otherwise agreed, and shall commence from the start of night shift on the day preceding the holiday. - 13.3 Given the nature of the company's business and its operational and rostering requirements, employees acknowledge that the company may request that they work on public holidays, but only if the request is reasonable in accordance with the NES.
+This shall apply on all public holidays except for Christmas and Boxing Day (25 and 26 December), which shall be non-working days. - 13.4.
+The Company may call for volunteers to work on Christmas and Boxing Day (25 December and 26 December) and, while they are designated non-working days, an employee may, at their complete discretion, volunteer to work these days. - 13.5 Where Employees (who would have been rostered on) decide not to volunteer as outlined in clauses 13.3 and 13.4, and that employee is a FIFO Employee, the Company will arrange return flights for that Employee (Employee's usual flight route) at no cost to the Employee. - 13.6.
+An employee who works on a public holiday is to be paid double time for work performed during ordinary hours, in addition to the payment prescribed. - 13.7.
+Work performed in excess of ordinary hours on a public holiday is to be paid at the rate of treble time.